olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 ### 4.3 <a name="qlsa"></a>Running the QLSA Code

-The instructions below are mainly for **running interactively** on OLCF Odo.
+The instructions below are mainly for **running interactively** on OLCF Frontier.
 The first time you run the Python scripts, it may take some time to load the libraries.

-The general workflow is to (1) Start an interactive job (or batch job) to use Odo's compute nodes, (2) Load the appropriate Python `conda` environment, (3) Generate the circuit, (4) Run the QLSA solver with the circuit you just generated, and (5) Analyze your results
+The general workflow is to (1) Start an interactive job (or batch job) to use Frontier's compute nodes, (2) Load the appropriate Python `conda` environment, (3) Generate the circuit, (4) Run the QLSA solver with the circuit you just generated, and (5) Analyze your results

 1. Start interactive job
     ```